-In his role as assistant director of the Casualty Department, Howard works in step with the director managing the administration process, which includes human relations, workflow, attorney productivity, client relations and marketing.
-With his ability to identify and maximize the talents of others, he assists in recruiting top talent and building the Casualty Department's legal team at multiple levels.
+In his role as Director of the Casualty Department, Howard is responsible for managing the administration process of the firm's largest legal department, which includes human relations, workflow, attorney productivity, client relations and marketing.
+With his ability to identify and maximize the talents of others, Howard assists in recruiting top talent and building the Casualty Department's legal team at multiple levels.
 His skills as an organizational leader, with over 25 years experience, enable him to successfully navigate and manage nearly 200 attorneys.

-In addition to his management role, Howard is also the chair of the General Liability Practice Group and co-chair of the Retail Liability Practice Group, where he plays a more substantive role in the handling of case files.
+In addition to his management role, Howard is also the chair of the General Liability Practice Group where he plays a more substantive role in the handling of case files.
 As an experienced litigator, he has defended hundreds of premises and retail liability claims as well as several complex, high-exposure matters on behalf of insurance companies and self-insureds.